On the Parameterized Complexity of Learning First-Order Logic: Appendix

 \kIsOne*{}

-\begin{proof} Let \(\tau^* \coloneqq \tau \uplus \{S_1, \dots, S_\ell, P_+, P_-\}\).
-Again, similar to the setting in \cref{lem:constant-l}, we have a finite set \(\Phi^* \subseteq \FO[\tau^*\!,q]\) of formulas in Gaifman normal form with quantifier rank at most \(q\) with \(\ell+1\) free variables.
+\begin{proof} Let \(\tau' \coloneqq \tau \uplus \{S_1, \dots, S_{\ell}, P_+, P_-\}\).
+Again, similar to the setting in \cref{lem:constant-l}, we have a finite set \(\Phi' \subseteq \FO[\tau',q]\) of formulas in Gaifman normal form with quantifier rank at most \(q\) with \(\ell+1\) free variables.
 The algorithm uses a relation \(P_+\) for all positive and a relation \(P_-\) for all negative examples.
-Since \(k=1\), those relations are both unary and do not change the graph structure.
+Since \(k=1\), those relations are both unary and the resulting graph is still contained in \(\CC\).
 Using those unary relations for the examples, it is possible to test whether a given prefix of parameters can be extended to a consistent one.
 The algorithm thus starts by testing for every node \(u\in V(G)\) whether it can be extended to a consistent parameter setting.
-If it found such a node \(u\), it fixes \(v_1=u\) and proceeds with the search for~\(v_2\).
+If it finds such a node \(u\), it fixes \(w_1=u\) and proceeds with the search for \(w_2\).
 Let \(n = \abs{V(G)}\).
-After at most \(\ell\cdot n\) model checking steps, the algorithm has discovered a consistent parameter setting if there is one.
+After at most \(\ell \cdot n\) model-checking steps, the algorithm has discovered a consistent parameter setting if there is one.
 As in \cref{lem:constant-l}, we use model checking for sentences only and expand the background structure to contain additional unary relations (colours) for the free variables of the formula.
 In our case, the free variables of the formulas we evaluate are exactly the parameter prefixes.
 The algorithm is given in pseudocode in \cref{algorithm:k-one} and runs in time

 for some functions \(f\) and \(g\).
 In this running time, the first three factors correspond to the for-loops of the algorithm and the bracketed part comes from model checking. \end{proof}